Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-One of the well-known weight loss secrets is to fill up on those foods that contribute to your weight loss rather than inhibit it.
-Weight loss friendly foods are those that keep you feeling satisfied longer and help you burn calories.
+What is the key to losing weight when it comes to your diet?
+Fill up on those foods that contribute to your weight loss rather than inhibit it.
+Weight-loss-friendly foods are those that keep you feeling full longer and help you burn calories.
 They go through the right metabolic pathways to support your weight loss.
-Here is a list of foods you should focus on to optimize your weight loss:
+Here is a list of foods to focus on to optimize your weight loss:

-Whole eggs.
-Research now shows eggs don’t cause high blood cholesterol or heart attacks, and they are nutrient dense, loaded with healthy fats and proteins to keep you feeling satisfied longer.
+– Whole eggs.
+Research now shows eggs don’t cause high blood cholesterol or heart attacks, and they are nutrient dense, loaded with healthy fats and proteins to keep you feeling full longer.

 4. Meal breakdown (breakfast, snack, lunch, snack, dinner)

 As you consider how to distribute your calories throughout your day and evening, focus on how they break down into carbohydrates, fats and proteins.
 The key to losing weight is making sure you’ve got the right balance between these three components for each of your five small meals.
 Deciding on what the right balance is depends on your personal goals and your physical state.